Optimizely runs four types of apps on OCP, all defined by the naming convention and the use of tags.

 The pre-release tag and versioning allowed you to modify your release without incrementing the MAJOR, MINOR or PATCH numbers.
-Your relase ID remains consistent while you worked on your code, only incrementing the pre-release tag as you work.
+Your release ID remains consistent while you work on your code, only incrementing the pre-release tag as you work.

 -dev tag allows you to work in a sandbox environment without formal code review and without the ability to impact other apps, users, and accounts.
 The apps you build like this are hidden from the App Directory, so there is privacy, and other users are prevented from seeing or using your apps.

 - Update the app.yml file for your app on your local machine.
 Increment the pre-release version to .2 and save your changes.
 In our example, that looks like this:

 .2and save your changes.
 In our example from Initialize your first app: